fariborz89/mytomorrows/README.md

 To run the project you just need to do:
 **python server.py**

-_There is also a postman collection to get more familiar to the apis._
+_There is also a postman collection to get more familiar with the APIs._